MotionWindUI/MotionWindUI/packages/docs/contributorsGuide/docs/github/branches.md

 ### Canary Branch

 The `canary` branch is a special branch that is used for incremental deployments.
 They build artifiacts and are tagged because they are used for beta testing.
 It takes the changes from the `dev` branch periodically and builds the project.
 It will take tag any new versions of a package with a `canary` tag.

+## Other Branches

+Other branches are branches that are used for specific features, bug fixes, or experiments.
+These branches should follow the naming conventions outlined in the [Naming Convention](./naming-convention.md) document.